Find Affordable College Courses

 Greenville, NC

-East Carolina University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, East Carolina University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
 Located in the city of Greenville, ECU is a public school with a very large student population.

 Of the 50 students majoring in history at ECU, 64% are male and 36% are female.